jucrojasba/typescript-book-api-manager/README.md

 ## Environment Variables

 Credentials and other sensitive information are stored in the .env file.
-Ensure this file is configured correctly to

 ## Folder Structure